andychase/reparse/doc/source/best_practices.rst

 - Never let a regex become too big to be easily understood.
 Split up big regex into smaller expressions.
 (Sensible splits won't hurt them).
 - Maintain a Matches and Non-Matches
-    - RE|PARSE can use this to test your Regex to make sure they are matching properly
+    - Reparse can use this to test your Regex to make sure they are matching properly
     - It helps maintainers see which regular expressions match what quickly
     - It helps show your intention with each expression, so that others can confidently improve or modify them
 - Maintain a description which talks about what you are trying to match with each regex,